ResourcesArticles

 5. File a police report.
 Police may be able to investigate and find the culprit.

 6. Contact the Federal Trade Commission (FTC).
-You can file a report at FTC.gov.
+You can file an identity theft report at FTC.gov.
 Thoroughly explain the fraudulent charges and provide as much detail as you can.

 7. Be patient.
 It may take some time for your credit card issuer to complete the review of the fraudulent transactions.
 You might also have to put in some work to get the charges removed.
 Nonetheless, if the transactions are deemed to be fraudulent, you’ll be refunded the amount of the transactions plus any associated interest and fees.